how-to-become-a-data-scientist-from-scratch

 5️⃣ Real-World Projects β€” Build Portfolio

-Focus: 3 end-to-end projects: problem β†’ model β†’ deployment/docs.
+Focus: 3 end-to-end projects: problem β†’ model β†’ documentation.

-Quick links: Project Ideas
+Quick link: Project Ideas

 6️⃣ Big Data & Cloud (Optional)

-Focus: Spark, BigQuery, AWS/GCP basics when needed for scale.
+Focus: Spark, BigQuery, AWS/GCP basics for scale.

 7️⃣ Jobs & Interviews β€” Apply & Network